 Coccidiosis is an intestinal disease caused by coccidia, a common protozoal parasite that affects both domestic and wild animals.
-In fact, 22 species of coccidia can infect the intestinal tract of dogs, with four species being most common.
+In fact, 22 species of coccidia can infect the intestinal tract of dogs; four species are most common.
 Dogs can also have parasites like Isospora, Hammondia, and Sarcocystis.

 Coccidiosis is relatively common in dogs.
 The parasite colonizes the lining of the intestine, and adult dogs often have coccidia in their system without getting sick.
 Puppies less than a month old are affected most often with the intestinal disease.

 Dogs are infected by swallowing the immature parasite.
-Five to seven days later, the eggs, called oocysts, develop in the pup's intestine and are passed in the stool.
+Five to seven days later, the eggs—called oocysts—develop in the pup's intestine and are passed in the stool.
 These microscopic oocysts require several days in the soil to become infective.

-Sanitation is the single most important prevention of coccidiosis, particularly in kennels or other environments where large numbers of dogs are housed.
-Environmental control is important.
+Sanitation is the single most important prevention of coccidiosis.
+Environmental control is important, particularly in kennels or other environments where large numbers of dogs are housed.
 Remove feces promptly from the yard or kennel to prevent infection or reinfection.

-In high-risk environments, puppies may benefit from the use of a preventative drug called amprolium more commonly used to treat chickens.
-However, it's not approved for puppies and only effective against one stage of the protozoan's life cycle so it must be administered for about seven days until all parasites reach this stage and are destroyed.
+In high-risk environments, puppies may benefit from the use of a preventative drug called amprolium, which is more commonly used to treat chickens.
+However, it's not approved for puppies and only effective against one stage of the protozoan's life cycle.
+It must be administered for about seven days until all parasites reach this stage and are destroyed.

 Amprolium can cause a thiamine deficiency in puppies if used beyond ten days.
 It should only be used under your veterinarian's supervision.